Almansi-type decomposition for slice regular functions of several quaternionic variables: Introduction

-This theorem plays a central role in the theory of polyharmonic functions, establishing a bridge between the theory of harmonic and polyharmonic functions.
+This theorem plays a central role in the theory of polyharmonic functions, establishing a bridge between the theories of harmonic and polyharmonic functions.
 We refer to the monograph \cite{PolyharmonicFunctions} and the references therein for applications of the theorem in the classical case of several real or complex variables.

-Generalizations of Almansi decomposition has been studied both concerning other type of iterated differential operators \cite{AlmansiDunkl}, both for more general classes of functions, especially in the hypercomplex settings of slice regular \cite{Almansi,AlmansiPerottiClifford} and monogenic functions \cite{AlmansiPolymonogenic}.
+Generalizations of Almansi decomposition have been studied both concerning other type of iterated differential operators (e.g. in \cite{AlmansiDunkl} for the Dunkl Laplacian), both for more general classes of functions, especially in the hypercomplex settings of slice regular \cite{Almansi,AlmansiPerottiClifford} and monogenic functions \cite{AlmansiPolymonogenic}.
 But, as far as we know, no Almansi decomposition has been provided for functions of several hypercomplex variables.

-We are strongly motivated by the work of A. Perotti \cite{Almansi}, in which an Almansi decomposition holds for slice regular functions of one quaternionic variable. \begin{thm}\cite[Theorem 4]{Almansi} Let $f$ be a slice regular function on a circular set, then there exist two unique circular harmonic functions $h_1=(xf)'_s=-\overline{\partial}_{CRF}(xf)$ and $h_2=f'_s=-\overline{\partial}_{CRF}(f)$ such that
+Our starting point is the work of A. Perotti \cite{Almansi}, in which an Almansi-type decomposition holds for slice regular functions of one quaternionic variable: \begin{thm}\cite[Theorem 4]{Almansi} Let $f$ be a slice regular function defined on a circular set $\Omega\subset\mathbb{H}$, then there exist two unique, circular and harmonic functions $h_1,h_2$ such that